Sources: 19 Austin police officers indicted in protest probe

 Word of the indictments came hours after Austin city leaders approved paying $10 million to two people injured by police in the protests, including a college student who suffered brain damage after an officer shot him with a beanbag round.

-Combined, the announcements amounted to Texas' liberal capital taking some of its biggest actions as criticism still simmers over its handling of the protests, which intensified pressure on then-Police Chief Brian Manley to eventually step down.
+Combined, the charges and settlements amounted to conservative Texas' liberal capital of 960,000 people taking some of its biggest actions as criticism still simmers over its handling of the protests, which intensified pressure on then-Police Chief Brian Manley to eventually step down.

-AUSTIN, Texas (AP) — The Austin City Council on Thursday approved paying a combined $10 million to two people injured when officers fired beanbag rounds into crowds during the 2020 social justice protests, including a college student who suffered brain damage.
+Jose Garza, the district attorney for Travis County, which includes Austin, spoke to journalists Thursday afternoon about the grand jury investigation but gave no specifics about it, including how many officers are facing charges, and for what crimes.

+“Our community is safer when our community trusts enforcement.
+When it believes law enforcement follows that law and protects the people who live here,” Garza said.
+“There cannot be trust if there is no accountability when law enforcement breaks the law.”

+“I am not aware of any conduct, that given the circumstances that the officers were working under, would rise to the level of a criminal violation by these officers,” Chacon said.

+But beanbag rounds fired by officers did not always perform “in the manner anticipated,” Chacon said, and his agency now prohibits the use of “less lethal munitions in crowd-control situations.”

-The settlements are among the largest paid to people who were injured by police across the U.S. during massive protests that followed the killing of George Floyd.
+The settlements approved Thursday are among the largest paid to people who were injured by police across the U.S. during massive protests that followed Floyd's death.

 The largest of the Austin settlements gives $8 million to Justin Howell, who was 20 years old when police shot him with a beanbag round.
-Family members told The Associated Press following the incident that Howell suffered a cracked skull and brain damage, leaving him in critical condition for multiple days.
+Family members told the AP following the incident that Howell suffered a cracked skull and brain damage, leaving him in critical condition for multiple days.

 The city will also pay $2 million to Anthony Evans, who was 26 when an Austin police officer shot him with a beanbag round in a separate incident, which resulted in extensive medical treatment in his jaw.

-Note: This story was first published Feb.
-17, 2022.
-It was updated Feb.
-18, 2022, to correct the spelling of the Austin Police Association president’s name.
-He is Ken Casaday, not Ken Cassidy.